SodiumZH/NFF-Girls/wiki/gameplay-en.md

 With general item-giving process.
 (Item giving cooldown 10s)

 During the whole process, there must be at least 8 Honey Blocks in the 9x9x9 area around it.
 (As it can fly, probably you need far more than 8 Honey Blocks.)
-Once there is <8, it will be interrupted.
+Once there is <8, ~~it will be interrupted~~ the progress will drop by 0.1 each second.
 If it damaged you, there will be 60s cooldown during which you cannot give item, but no interruption.

 Accepted Items: